Ecocompare/mobile-app/README.md

 # Ecocompare mobile-app
 The Mobile app allow users to scan barcode or browse product in order to display their environmental, societal ans sanitary summary.
-Available on iPhone and Android devices
+Available on iPhone and Android devices.
+French only.

 # Technology
 The mobile app has been developped with Adobe Phonegap framework. https://phonegap.com/